MicroEJ/docs/VEEPortingGuide/frontpanel.rst

    - go to the ``Classpath`` tab.
    - check the ``Resolve dependencies in workspace`` option.

-To quickly test a Front Panel project without rebuilding the Platform or manually exporting the project, add the :ref:`Application Option <application_options>` ``ej.fp.project`` to the absolute path of a Front Panel project (e.g. ``c:\mycompany\myfrontpanel-fp``).
+To quickly test a Front Panel project without rebuilding the VEE Port or manually exporting the project, add the :ref:`Application Option <application_options>` ``ej.fp.project`` to the absolute path of a Front Panel project (e.g. ``c:\mycompany\myfrontpanel-fp``).
-The Simulator will use the Front Panel project specified instead of the one included in the Platform.
+The Simulator will use the Front Panel project specified instead of the one included in the VEE Port.
 This feature is useful for locally testing some changes in the Front Panel project.

 .. code-block:: console

    -Dej.fp.project=${project_loc:myfrontpanel-fp}

-.. warning:: This feature only works if the Platform has been built with the Front Panel module enabled and the Platform does not contain the changes until a new Platform is built.
+.. warning:: This feature only works if the VEE Port has been built with the Front Panel module enabled and the VEE Port does not contain the changes until a new VEE Port is built.

 Use
 ===